-Task 1: Friday February 4, 2022 at 10:30am

-Task 2: Friday March 11, 2022 at 10:30am

-Task 3: Wednesday April 6, 2022 at 10:30am
+- Task 1: Friday October 13, 2023 at 10:30am - Task 2: Friday November 10, 2023 at 10:30am - Task 3: Wednesday December 6, 2023 at 10:30am

 You are required to work in a group of 3-4 students to complete all three tasks of the audit plan assignment (you must stay in the same group for all three tasks).
 Only students that attend class regularly may complete the assignment as part of a group.
-Beware of working in groups and using material provided by other students without proper referencing- this will be considered cheating.
+Beware of working in groups and using material provided by others without proper referencing- this will be considered cheating.

 Plagiarism is a serious academic offence that can result in a penalty as severe as expulsion from the University.
 Whenever you take an idea or a passage from another author, you must acknowledge your source by using quotation marks where appropriate, and by proper referencing such as footnotes and citations.
 Assignments must be submitted through the Assignment tab on the course OWL site so that Turn-It-In may be used to detect any plagiarism that may have occurred.

-Peer reviews will be required for all students that work in groups.
+Contribution reflections will be required for all students.

-Any late component and/or late peer review will have up to 10% deducted from the assignment mark for each part of a 24- hour period that the assignment is late, regardless of the reason.
-Task 3 assignments not received by April 11, 2022 at 10:30am will receive a grade of zero.
+Any late component and/or late reflection will have up to 10% deducted from the assignment mark for each part of a 24- hour period that the assignment is late, regardless of the reason.
+Task 3 assignments not received by December 10, 2023 at 10:30am will receive a grade of zero.

-In the event of approval from Academic Counselling or an illness self-report by an individual student for a missed due date, the weight of the assignment will be moved to the final exam for that student.
+In the event of approval from Academic Counselling by an individual student for a missed due date, the weight of the assignment task will be moved to the final exam for that student.